LordAlucard90/Angular-Tutorial/14 - Dynamic Components/readme.md

     }
 }
 ```
-with Angular up to 8 it is also necesasty to register the dynamic component
+with Angular up to 8 it is also necessary to register the dynamic component
 in the entryComponents too:
 ```typescript
 @NgModule({